Woodland Craft Courses with Ruby Taylor

-Wild Basketry Book
+New Book: Wild Basketry

-In this book, Ruby brings us into her world of making baskets with wild plants foraged from the landscape.
-More than just a practical guide, she explores the weavings made by our Paleolithic human ancestors and our animal kin, and describes a connected, reciprocal relationship to harvesting plants and supporting abundance in the living world.
+More than just a practical guide, she explores weavings made by our Palaeolithic ancestors and our animal kin, and describes a connected, reciprocal relationship to harvesting plants and supporting abundance in the living world.

-Beautiful photographs take you through a seasonal year of 6 basketry and cordage projects with plants commonly found in the landscape.
-Step-by-step illustrated instructions cover a range of techniques, with suggestions for further exploration, giving a thorough grounding in the fundamentals of the craft.
+Step-by-step illustrated instructions cover a range of techniques, with suggestions for further exploration, giving you a thorough grounding in the fundamentals of the craft.

 “An excellent guide by a knowledgeable teacher, a book that is both practical and inspirational.”